dcdpr/btcr-DID-method/README.md

 More info can be found [here](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2019-December/017521.html).

 If you find that a DID is reported as invalid by BTCR, you may be using an old one with a (now) invalid checksum.
 In that case, you should update the txref part of your DID with the `txid2tref` program.
+There are no known outdated implementations.